Dilham Mill

 Dilham dam lake 19Oct2003

-Dilham broad bed 19th October 2003
+Dilham Broad bed 19th October 2003

 William Harrison Wells was born on 24th September 1805, the son of William and Sarah Wells.
-Sarah's maiden name was Harrison.

 William Stackwood snr moved from Bolwick_watermill in the 1880s, where he had been working as a journeyman miller along with his son William jnr. who temporarily remained at Bolwick.